danielemata/LeatherBound/README.md

 # LeatherBound
-A visually appealing and user friendly book tracker
+A visually appealing and user friendly book tracker.
+A book tracker that inspires the satisfying feeling of maintaing your beautiful book collection.